Enterprise Data Management: What You Need to Know

 If you are lucky, your company was able to get a jump on its data management, implementing proactive measures over the last few years to handle the swelling data tide.
-Unfortunately many enterprises weren’t quite so vigilant and now find themselves scrambling to get a handle on their data, which is growing and changing by the day.
+Unfortunately many enterprises didn't have the same foresight and now find themselves scrambling to get a handle on their data, which is growing and changing by the day.

 The Many Sides of Enterprise Data

-Let’s back up just a bit and address this question.
-Enterprise Data Management (EDM) describes an organization’s capacity to integrate, govern, secure, and disseminate data from multiple data streams.
-This includes the ability to accurately and safely transfer data among partners, subsidiaries, applications, and/or processes.
-Effective EDM is no easy feat and can only be accomplished by fully understanding your data and implementing an intelligent EDM strategy.
+Enterprise data management, often shortened to EDM, describes an organization’s capacity to integrate, govern, secure, and disseminate data from multiple data streams.
+This includes the ability to transfer data accurately and securely among partners, subsidiaries, applications, and/or processes.

 Enterprise data management involves several components, including: